rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/tiny-semi-auto-demo-spec-v1.md

 Why strong:

-* workflow before/after is visible
+* workflow before and after is visible
 * closure is easy to explain
 * rollback is understandable